Freddsle/fedRBE/evaluation_data/microbiome/README.md

 - one file for all - all studies in one tsv (metadata, normalized counts and raw counts).
 - the save but folder per study - for App.
 Contains additionally design file - covariates info in sutable for App format.

-For the App better to use normalized-log-transformed data, but with log2 inside App transformation disabled.
+For the App better to use `UQnorm_log_counts_for_corr` data, but with log2 inside App transformation disabled.